FriendsOfSymfony/FOSRestBundle/README.md

 Its currently under development so key pieces that are planned are still missing.

-For now the Bundle provides a view layer to enable output format agnostic Controllers, which includes the ability to handle redirects differently based on a service container aware Serializer service that can lazy load encoders and normalizers.
+For now the Bundle provides a view layer to enable output, including redirects, format agnostic Controllers leveraging the JMSSerializerBundle for serialization of formats that do not use template.

 Furthermore a custom route loader can be used to when following a method naming convention to automatically provide routes for multiple actions by simply